aspose-drawing/aspose-drawing-reference-tutorials/drawing/english/net/image-editing/display/_index.md

 **Q5: Where can I seek help if I encounter issues or have questions about Aspose.Drawing?**
 **A:** Visit the [Aspose.Drawing forum](https://forum.aspose.com/c/drawing/44) to get support from the community and Aspose experts.

-**Q6: Can I convert the bitmap to other formats such as JPEG or BMP?**
+**Q6: Can I convert the bitmap to other formats such? as JPEG or BMP?**
 **A:** Simply change the file extension in the `Save` method (e.g., `bitmap.Save("output.jpg")`).
 Aspose.Drawing supports all common raster formats.

 ## Conclusion